Counselor comforting a woman while taking notes

-211 can connect you to community resources for a domestic violence situation, family violence, sexual assault, restraining or protective order, human trafficking, child abuse or neglect and adult abuse or neglect.
+If you're not sure where to go for help, call 2-1-1.
+We can connect you to community resources for domestic and family violence, sexual assault, restraining or protective order, human trafficking, child abuse or neglect and adult abuse or neglect.

 Domestic Violence Help